-If you’re looking for a relatively cheap place to stay in one of the most idyllic coastal destinations in the entire Côte d’Azur, look no further because this hostel is welcoming, clean, and chic, all for a price tag you won’t faint over.
+If you’ve been wondering where to stay in Nice, France and looking for a relatively cheap place to stay in the most idyllic coastal destination in the entire Côte d’Azur, look no further because this hostel is welcoming, clean, and chic, all for a price tag you won’t faint over.

 Before I talk about this hostel, let’s talk about Nice.
 If there was ever a fantasyland, it’s Nice.
 Imagine pink- and sherbet-colored buildings, checkered sidewalks, modern art and installations throughout, and a rugged Mediterranean coastline that’ll make you swoon.
 Nice is considered the center of the French Riviera, or Côte d’Azur, and it has actually been a popular holiday destination for centuries thanks to its pristine weather.
 Situated on the Baie des Anges (Bay of Angels) Nice is famous for its pebbly beach, laidback Promenade des Anglais (promenade lining the beach), and relaxing, resort vibe.
 If you couldn’t tell by now, I really, really love Nice.